🏃Quickstart

 Platform and security teams configure policies, and then Resourcely enforces those guardrails on every infrastructure configuration request submitted in Resourcely.
 Examples include requiring approval for any resource deletions, never allowing a database to be deployed with open access to the internet, or requiring proper networking configuration for serverless infrastructure.

 This quickstart assumes that your Resourcely environment has been configured.
-If your admin hasn't set up your Resourcely environment yet, please complete the steps in Production onboarding.
+If your admin hasn't set up your Resourcely environment yet, please complete the steps in Initial Setup.

 Blueprints can be created using an intuitive templating language, or via the Foundry.